dawnnafus/RTHM/Getting_Started.md

 + http://r4ds.had.co.nz/introduction.html

 ## Data
 You need to collect your data, and make sure it is in the right location to be read by the code.
+The key datasets are:

+1. Symptoms reporting (Paco)
+2. Fitbit
+3. Refinery pollution
+4. GPS/ Demographic data.

-The key datasets are: symptoms reporting (PACO), Fitbit, GPS, and refinery pollution data.
-The source of these data are listed in the references document.
+The sources of these data are listed in the references document.

 ## Manipulating the code
 Throughout the code, there are various user inputs and selections.
 These are marked in the code, but will be noted below in the detailed instructions.
 For instance, you will be asked to make the timeframe, id's, and exposure windows relevant for your project.